Here is the Amazon link for the Ebook FlameMaker

 I feel sick.

 ‘Please, don’t let it be him.
 Please!
-I’ll do anything you want … anything,’ I mouth into my pillow, finally taking a breath.
+I’ll do anything you want … anything.’
+The words turn to steam in my pillow.

-The sound of the doorknob twisting sends me further under the covers.
-Each breath in, hurts, each breath out quivers against my tongue.
-I feel my hair slide across my face, hiding the panic only a camera can capture.
+Each breath in now hurts, each breath out, quivers against my tongue.
+Copper strands slides across my face, hiding the panic only a camera can capture.

 I hear voices.

-I hear his soft and gentle voice complaining that he’s hungry and wants his Frostie Flakes in his special tiger bowl.
+His soft and gentle voice says he’s hungry and wants his Frostie Flakes in his special tiger bowl.